vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

   - `metadata.name`: Name of the AKOConfig object.
 With `helm install`, the name of the default AKOConfig object is `ako-config`.
   - `metadata.namespace`: The namespace in which the AKOConfig object (and hence, the ako-operator) will be created.
 Only `avi-system` namespace is allowed for the ako-operator.
   - `spec.imageRepository`: The image repository for the ako-operator.
+  - `spec.replicaCount`: The number of replicas for AKO StatefulSet
   - `spec.akoSettings`: Settings for the AKO Controller.
     * `enableEvents`: Enables/disables Event broadcasting via AKO
     * `logLevel`: Log level for the AKO controller.
 Supported enum values: `INFO`, `DEBUG`, `WARN`, `ERROR`.